btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

   <source src="/words/static/debugger.mp4" type="video/mp4">
 </video>

-Besides the Chrome DevTools, it’s also worthwhile knowing some command line basics.
+Besides the Chrome DevTools, it’s also worthwhile to know some command line basics.
 For example, say you're debugging a problem where some users are being marked as admins, and that logic exists in a function deep in your codebase.
 You can make use of `grep` or `ag` to find every occurence of that function.
 Given:

 ```js
 // src/utils/user.js